leonwgc/grandpa-build/README.md

 # grandpa-build

-# fork from father-build src codes
+Fork from father-build src codes.
+Father is too heavy and i don't like it.